Kong/developer.konghq.com/app/gateway/traffic-control/proxy.md

 - `stream_listen`, which is similar to `proxy_listen` but for Layer 4 (TCP, TLS)
   generic proxy.
 This is turned off by default.

-Kong Gateway is a transparent proxy, and it defaults to forwarding the request to your upstream service untouched, with the exception of various headers such as `Connection`, `Date`, and others as required by the HTTP specifications.
+{{site.base_gateway}} is a transparent proxy, and it defaults to forwarding the request to your upstream service untouched, with the exception of various headers such as `Connection`, `Date`, and others as required by the HTTP specifications.

 ## Routing